 - Jerkass Façade: Certain materials suggest that he's hard on Usagi simply because that's just his job as her little brother, and he's trying to toughen her up to not be such a crybaby.

 - Platonic Life Partners: With The Nineties anime-only character Mika.
 They're childhood best friends with a lot affection, but Ship Tease aside, there's no actual romance between them and it irks Shingo when people think there is.

 - The Prankster: Towards Usagi.

-- Why Did It Have to Be Snakes?: Is terrified of cats in the anime, due to an traumatic incident when he was a toddler.
+- Why Did It Have to Be Snakes?: Is terrified of cats in The Nineties anime, due to an traumatic incident when he was a toddler.
 As a result, a whole first season episode is dedicated to Usagi trying to get Luna in his good graces, and after that it's never mentioned again.

 : Sanae Takagi (original series), Yuko Mizutani